narcine/Tchoupi/README.md

 ### Srt file

 Srt files are used to get the subtitles.
-You can find srt files on the internet or use the srt submenu provided by the application.
+You can find srt files on the internet.
 The Tchoupi application uses only the srt format for the subtitles.

 Here is the srt syntax :